KiltedCode/khandaria-campaign/sessions/2019/2019-10-17-the-whole-truth.md

 Head towards avenue of silk market, hear screams
 looting bordellos, knives at women's throat, including `Madame Ruby` and 3 of prettiest girls
-in the front is leader of `Belsarin`'s old gang
+in the front is leader of `Belsaran`'s old gang
 about 15 guys behind looting places

 [back to table of contents](/sessions/README.md)